-This is Whoosh's and Eugene's second tour about a single person, after Otto Wagner, and next year, a third will follow, looking at another pioneer, Hedy Lamarr.
-There are several ways these two, Hedy and Hans, connect: they were both West Wien performing pioneers, died within two years of each other, both in North America, and are both in Zentralfriedhof, changed their names, and were both too big, too egotistical and too spectacular for Wien.
+This is Whoosh's and Eugene's second tour about a single person, after Otto Wagner, and later in June, a third will follow, looking at another pioneer, Hedy Lamarr.
+There are several ways these two, Hedy and Hans, connect: they were both West Wien performing pioneers, died within two years of each other in North America, and are both in Zentralfriedhof, changed their names, and were too big, too egotistical and too spectacular for Wien.
 They both had complicated relationships with their home town, but referenced it in their work.
 And they both pushed to the limits of acceptable taste, using new technology.
 Schwarzenbergplatz was home to Hedy, and location of Rock me Amadeus video.

 Eugene is interested in this subject because he is a DJ, a neo-Viennese, but also an 80s kid, much influenced by that moment.

 We want to recreate the atmosphere of that hot summer and look at how he emerged from a subculture, was necessary and made sense at that moment.
 It is a piece of social archaeology.
-At the end of the tour, in the spirit of Falco, we will have a drink together inside the Falco bar on Schwarzenbergplatz, to share stories and make new friends.
+At the end of the tour, in the spirit of Falco, we will have a drink together inside the Falco bar on Schwarzenbergplatz - which is full of his memorabilia - to share stories and make new friends.
 Please join us.